Age of consent in Europe: History

 Homosexual acts, both between men and between women, were prohibited in Sweden since 1864, then in 1944 homosexual acts became legal - but with a higher age of consent of 18 (21 if the younger part was in a situation of dependency) than for heterosexual acts, which was always set at 15.
-The age of consent was finally equalized to 15 regardless of sexual orientation in 1978.
+The age of consent was finally equalised to 15 regardless of sexual orientation in 1978.

 Pornography laws were softened in the 1960s.
 In 1965 there was a review of previous laws governing pornography depicting children as part of the "child's rights to sexuality".
 From 1971 to 1980 it was legal to buy, sell, and possess child pornography that featured children as young as 10 or 11.

 Switzerland

-The age of consent in Switzerland is 16, as specified by the Swiss Federal Criminal Code, Article 187(1).
-However, there exists a close-in-age exception if the difference between the ages of the participants is three years or less (Article 187(2)).
+The age of consent in Switzerland is 16, as specified by the Swiss Criminal Code.
+However, there exists a close-in-age exception if the difference between the ages of the participants is three years or less.